-In 2009, there were an estimated 9.4 million incident cases (range, 8.9 million-9.9 million) tuberculosis (TB) globally (equivalent to 137 cases per 100000 population)[1].
+In 2009, there were an estimated 9.4 million incident cases (range, 8.9 million-9.9 million) tuberculosis (TB) globally (equivalent to 137 cases per 100 000 population)[1].
 Most of the estimated number of cases in 2009 occurred in Asia (55%)[1].
 Sri Lanka is an island in the Indian Ocean, located in Southern Asia, southeast of India, in a strategic location near major Indian Ocean sea lanes.
 Although India accounts for nearly one-third of the global TB burden, with a population of 19 million Sri Lanka is among the low TB prevalence countries in the region.
 It is estimated that prevalence of TB is 79 per 100 000 population.
 The incidence rate of new smear-positive cases is estimated to be 27/100 000 population[2].
-The country has achieved the global targets for case detection and treatment success for the 2006 cohort of new smear-positive cases was 87%[2].
-A total of 800 new tuberculosis patients were registered in Kandy (fourth highest population density) for 2009 by the National Programme for Tuberculosis Control and Chest Diseases in Sri Lanka[3].
-Of this total, 588 suffered from pulmonary disease, and the balance 212 patients from nonpulmonary disease.
+The country has achieved the global targets for case detection and treatment success rate.
+The case detection rate for 2007 was 85.6% and treatment success for